samuelgja/ggtype/README.md

   },
 })

-// The client will automatically:
+// The client will use stream transport (first in priority order).
-// 1.
-Try stream transport first
-// 2.
-If that fails, try websocket
+// If streamURL is not provided, it will use websocketURL.
-// 3.
-If that also fails, use HTTP
+// If neither streamURL nor websocketURL are provided, it will use httpURL.
-// This ensures your app works even if some transports are unavailable
+// If the selected transport fails, an error is thrown (no automatic downgrade).
 ```

 **Use Cases:**